catturavideo/kaltura-sourceswap/toggle/README.md

-#Cattura SourceToggle for Kaltura's Universal Player
+#Cattura 'Plain' SourceToggle for Kaltura's Universal Player
 ***
 This Cattura plugin enables the user to switch between multi-source videos delivered to the Kaltura Platform through our CaptureCast&trade; Pro product.
 It will also keep position through each switch.
 Keep in mind that this is for the Universal Player only.
+Unlike the 'Original' Sourcetoggle this version will go through each source right after each other.

 ##Setup